apache/datafusion/docs/source/user-guide/faq.md

 - [Facebook Velox](https://engineering.fb.com/2022/08/31/open-source/velox/)
   is an execution engine.
 Like DataFusion, Velox aims to provide a reusable foundation for building database-like systems.
-Unlike DataFusion, it is written in C/C++ and does not include a SQL frontend or planning /optimization framework.
+Unlike DataFusion, it is written in C/C++ and does not include a SQL frontend or planning / optimization framework.

 - [Databend](https://github.com/datafuselabs/databend) is a complete